College Packing List: A Realistic Guide on What to Bring and What to Skip

 Light Bulbs

-These can break in the college move-in day process, but mainly I think you should hold off on buying light bulbs until you need them.
+These can break in during the college move-in day process, but mainly I think you should hold off on buying light bulbs until you need them.
+There’s no reason to keep some lying around when you can pick a pack of light bulbs at most stores.

 TV & DVD player

-With limited dorm space, a TV can make your small room feel cramped.
+With limited dorm space, a TV can make your small room feel even more cramped.
 Instead of bringing a TV, stream your favorite shows on your laptop, table, or phone.
+But if you still end up wanting one, you do you!
+Because they’re bulky to pack, it’s a good idea to pick one up after you’ve moved in.

 Printer & Printer Supplies

 On campus, there will be places where you can print.
 Plus, some colleges let you print out a certain number of pages for free as a student.
+Find out your school’s printing policy before making up your mind!

 Pets